How many courses should I take while abroad?

 Will I receive grades for courses taken abroad?

-No, in most cases you will receive only transfer credit.
+No, in most cases you will receive transfer credit.
 This will appear on your W&M transcript as a "T" and will NOT be calculated into your GPA.
 The only programs in which students receive grades are:

 All W&M faculty led summer programs